-(3) Failure to provide adequate documentation.
+- (3) Failure to provide adequate documentation.
 The Commission may determine that amount(s) spent by the candidate, the candidate's authorized committee(s), or agents were not documented in accordance with 11 CFR 9033.11.
-The amount of any repayment sought under this section shall be determined by using the formula set forth in 11 CFR 9038.2(b)(2)(iii).

-(4) Surplus; income derived from the use of surplus public funds.
+The amount of any repayment sought under this section shall be determined by using the formula set forth in 11 CFR 9038.2(b)(2)(iii). - (4) Surplus; income derived from the use of surplus public funds.
 The Commission may determine that the candidate's net outstanding campaign obligations, as defined in 11 CFR 9034.5, reflect a surplus.
-The Commission may determine that the net income derived from an investment or other use of surplus public funds after the candidates's date of ineligibility, less Federal, State and local paid on such income, shall be paid to the Treasury.

-(c) Repayment determination procedures.
-The Commission's repayment determination will be made in accordance with the procedures set forth at paragraphs (c)(1) through (c)(4) of this section.

-(1) Repayment determination.
-The Commission will provide the candidate with a written notice of its repayment determination(s).
+The Commission may determine that the net income derived from an investment or other use of surplus public funds after the candidates's date of ineligibility, less Federal, State and local paid on such income, shall be paid to the Treasury. - (c) Repayment determination procedures.
+The Commission's repayment determination will be made in accordance with the procedures set forth at paragraphs (c)(1) through (c)(4) of this section. - Repayment determination.
+(1)Commission will provide the candidate with a written notice of its repayment determination(s).
 This notice will be included in the Commission's audit report prepared pursuant to 11 CFR 9038.1(d), or inquiry report pursuant to 11 CFR 9039.3, and will set forth the legal and factual reasons for such determination(s), as well as the evidence upon which any such determination is based.
-The candidate shall repay to the United States Treasury in accordance with paragraph (d) of this section, the amount which the Commission has determined to be repayable.

-(2) Administrative review of repayment determination.
-If a candidate disputes the Commission's repayment determination(s), he or she may request an administrative review of the determination(s) as set forth in paragraph (c)(2)(i) of this section.
+The candidate shall repay to the United States Treasury in accordance with paragraph (d) of this section, the amount which the Commission has determined to be repayable. - (2) Administrative review of repayment determination.
+If a candidate disputes the Commission's repayment determination(s), he or she may request an administrative review of the determination(s) as set forth in paragraph (c)(2)(i) of this section. - (i) Submission of written materials.
+A candidate who disputes the Commission's repayment determination(s) shall submit in writing, within 60 cal-